dreamgrove/dreamgrove/content/balance/guide/azerite.md

 - {{< spell 276153 "Dawning Sun" "beta" >}} - Slightly alters the rotation by incentivizing you to always have the 8 second buff up before casting {{< spell 190984 "Solar Wrath" "beta" >}}s, even if the {{< spell 194153 "Lunar Strike" "beta" >}} is unempowered.

-- {{< spell 272871 "Streaking Stars" "beta" >}} - Besides the obvious gameplay change of not repeating the same ability twice in a row, it’s worth noting that if you have no Astral Power left to cast your spenders and or Empowerments on single target, you should spam {{< spell 190984 "Solar Wrath" "beta" >}} followed by {{< spell 93402 "Sunfire" "beta" >}} until you can cast one of the two only if you have at least 2 traits.
+- {{< spell 272871 "Streaking Stars" "beta" >}} - Besides the obvious gameplay change of not repeating the same ability twice in a row, it’s worth noting that you should cast a {{< spell 190984 "Solar Wrath" "beta" >}} after every ability (besides Solar Wrath) unless it would cause you to overcap Astral Power or Empowerments.

 Keep in mind that while Streaking Stars affects abilities such as {{< spell 191034 "Starfall" "beta" >}} and {{< spell 202770 "Fury of Elune" "beta" >}}, it is only the first tick of the ability.
 Also, this trait has a reduced amount of damage in conjunction with Incarnation: Chosen of Elune (so Streaking Stars doesn’t make Incarnation a more viable pick).